A significance-based account of ceteris paribus counterfactuals: Evaluating cp -counterfactuals

-Let us now consider the paired sets of formulas $\Gamma = \{e_1,e_2,\bar e_1,\bar e_2\}$, $\Gamma'=\Gamma \cup \{l,\bar l\}$ and the \cpcounts $p \discond\Gamma h$ and $p \discond{\Gamma'} h$.
-They respectively express ``if Nixon had pressed the button, and no technical errors occurred, there would have been a nuclear holocaust'' and ``if Nixon had pressed the button, no technical errors occurred, but the launch was not successful, there would have been a nuclear holocaust.''
+\begin{example} Recall the model $\model$ from \cref{ex:running 1}.
+Since worlds satisfying $e_1$ and $e_2$ are closer to $x$ than worlds satisfying $h$, the counterfactual from Nixon's counterxample $p\discond {}h$ is evaluated as false at $\sph x$, that is: $\model, x \not \models p\discond {}h$.
+Let us now consider the \emph{cp}-sets $\Gamma = \{e_1,e_2,\bar e_1,\bar e_2\}$, $\Sigma=\Gamma \cup \{l,\bar l\}$ and the \cpcounts $p \discond\Gamma h$ and $p \discond{\Sigma} h$.
+They respectively express ``If Nixon had pressed the button, and no technical errors occurred, there would have been a nuclear holocaust'' and ``If Nixon had pressed the button, no technical errors occurred, but the launch was not successful, there would have been a nuclear holocaust.''
 Intuitively, the first sentence should be evaluated as true, and the second as false.
-We evaluate the aforementioned \cpcounts w.r.t. the disagreement update of $\model$ for both $\Gamma$ and $\Gamma'$ (refer to \cref{fig:example}).
+We evaluate the \cpcounts in our framework.